 I had some concerns about his record on the margins.

-But you know, I was a little bit worried about some of the things I've read that he wrote when he was younger.
+But, you know, I was a little bit worried about some of the things I've read that he wrote when he was younger.

 I chose to vote against him, but I would not have supported a filibuster in that instance because I think that he was a good nominee on the part of the Bush administration.

-Look, Tim, Republicans won the election, they get to nominate whoever they want.
+They get to nominate whoever they want.

-I couldn't find enough to say no.
+I couldn't find enough to say no and support filibuster of this guy.

-And when I learned he's gonna win, I had to support what my party wanted me to do, and I knew my vote wasn't going to affect it.
+And when I learned he was going to win, I had to support what my party wanted me to do.

-So my point I'm making there in the context of judicial nominations, it's important to distinguish between somebody you may not vote for because you're not sure their views in the Constitution comport with yours.
+So my point I'm making there, in the context of judicial nominations, it's important. to distinguish between somebody you may not vote for because you're not sure their views in the Constitution comport with yours.

 That doesn't mean you take extraordinary measures to block their appointment.

-And that is a good example of I could have filibustered a guy, but I knew the public wasn't in favor of these filibusters.
+And that is a good example of, I could have filibustered a guy, but I knew the public wasn't in favor of these filibusters.

-So I had to go for party loyalty to him and do the right thing, and I can sit here and tell you that my decision making was far more lofty in my thinking.
+And I can sit here and tell you that my decision-making was far more lofty in my thinking.

-But in fact, I was just a good liberal, and if I could have skoked this guy's rear end in the vote, I would have.
+And if I could have scoped this guy's rear end in the vote, I would have.

 One big broadcast hour to go, ladies and gentlemen.

-It'll be all yours after this brief top of the hour time out.
+It'll be all yours after this brief top of the hour timeout.